emptalk/DSA-in-Python/README.md

 # Data Structures and Algorithms in Python

-The purpose of this code is to study and test **Data Structures and Algorithms**.
+This project contains codes for studying **Data Structures and Algorithms**.

 Each file contains independent codes.